Amazon Paperback

 “No. The task for Ms. Hargreaves’ essay was to design a project to address any social issue.
 You chose suicide.
 Not as the social issue, but as a solution.”

 The man has interesting books on his shelf, the titles running along the spines.
 One of them is really thick: Diagnostic and Statistical Manual of Mental Disorders.
 It’s like a bible of the things psychos suffer from, I bet.
-Probably has mad-parables and verses of the ins-and-outs of insanity, people’s shortcomings and suffering, definitions of oddballs, treatments for the marginalised and normal run-of-the-mill shamefaced losers.
-But what does it say about the society that created them?

 His eyes trail out the window.
 He turns back to me with an expression I don’t get.